Aceeri/aceeri.github.io/content/posts/margolus-neighborhoods.md

 Seeing this I started looking at different types of linearization since I was very optimistic about there being a more optimal layout for the memory.
 And lo-and-behold I come across [Morton/Z-order encoding](https://en.wikipedia.org/wiki/Z-order_curve).

 Unfortunately while we did become more optimal in spatial locality, calculating the index ends up having too much overhead.
-Even while using special instructions like [pdep/pext](https://orlp.net/blog/extracting-depositing-bits/) (this doesn't seem to be true on GPUs though?).
+Even while using special instructions like [pdep/pext](https://orlp.net/blog/extracting-depositing-bits/) (this doesn't seem to be true on GPUs though, more parallelization eliminates this overhead it seems).
 Or the CPU is doing some magical prefetching/pipelining.
 So back to the simple way we go for now.

 If we want large grids we'll need to start looking at [sparse voxel quad/octrees](https://en.wikipedia.org/wiki/Sparse_voxel_octree) or my favorite variation: 64-trees (trees that are 4-ary instead of 2-ary, so you have 64 children instead of 8 per node, this gives you half the depth in the tree and improves cache locality when traversing).